mathewgrabau/js-dnd-table-sample/README.md

 ## Running

-The recommended method of running the site with with the http-server node.js package (`npm install http-server -g` if not already installed on your system) since it's nice and quick to serve the pages locally.
+A simple way to run the site is with the http-server node.js package (`npm install http-server -g` if not already installed on your system).
+It's a nice and quick way to serve the pages locally.